Patent Pending Products Selling DangersPatent Law ResourcesPatent Pending

 Inventors typically make money in one of two ways: licensing their invention to another company or manufacturing the invention themselves.
 The first step for both of these strategies is filing a patent application with the USPTO.

-Many inventors choose to license their patent pending product to other companies.
-Licensing is easiest because you do not have to set up the manufacturing and distribution channels yourself.
-You simply create value through your patent.
-Then you can sell your idea.
+- Licensing Strategy: Many inventors choose to license their patent pending product to other companies.
+Licensing is the easiest method because you don't have to set up the manufacturing and distribution channels yourself.
+You simply create value through your patent; then you can sell your idea.

 There will always be risks, regardless of the path you choose to take with your patent pending product.
 A patent is the only legal way to protect your product or idea from competitors.
 Unfortunately, a patent does have some limitations.